-In honor of the holiday, here are five surprising facts you might not have known about tequila.
+In honor of the holiday, here are six surprising facts you might not have known about tequila.

 It's from a plant (which means it's healthy, right?)

-Tequila is a type of mezcal, but mezcal is not tequila
+Tequila is a type of mezcal, but not all mezcal is tequila

 OK, it's a little confusing, so let's break it down.
-Mezcal and tequila are both made from agave, but tequila can be made only from the blue agave plant.
-The flavor profiles can be a little different, with mezcal being a little smokier.
+Mezcal and tequila are made from agave, but tequila can be made only from the blue agave plant.
+More than 30 varieties of agave can be used to make mezcal, according to Food & Wine.
+The flavor profiles can be a little different, with mezcal being smokier.

 Tequila must be made in a specific area of Mexico